 At the annual meeting of the Council it shall be the election of Chairman and Deputychairman will mean Mayor and Deputy Mayor.
+This is the meaning will continue through the document.

 Proposal

 A "Proposal" is a proposal.
 A Proposal may be "moved" (i.e. put forward) in a number of ways, and may be subject to certain rules, as explained within these Standing Orders.
 If a Proposal is "passed" (i.e. approved by a majority vote), it may become either a Resolution or a Recommendation (see below).